A HISTORY OF THE VERMONT RAIL SYSTEM

 When Jay Wulfson passed away, the board of directors, of which his oldest son David (age 22) was elected chairman, appointed John Pennington as President, and David as his Assisting Vice-President.
 At this time, other officers included David Ploof; Director of Traffic; Charles Bischoff, Vice-President of Operations; Fred Larose, Superintendent of Car & Trailer Repairs; and Jed Martin III, Vice-President of Equipment.
 Soon after, Jed Martin III retired, and his two sons took over; Jed Martin IV, Chief Mechanical Officer; and Paul Martin, Superintendent of Motive Power.
 In the early 1980’s, David’s three siblings, as well as Harold Filskov’s son, Robbie, assumed supervisory capacities within the company.

 David had been working with his father on the railroad since he was a young boy.
 He assumed Presidency when John Pennington retired in 1999.
 Today, David continues to lead the Vermont Rail System under the motto that his father instilled in him, to “never ask your employees to do anything that you wouldn’t do yourself.”
 Because of this, he is a very well-respected businessman, as his father was.
 David’s sister, Lisa Wulfson, came back to the railroad after graduating college in 1982.
-She is currently the Executive Vice-President & Treasurer.
-Mary Anne Michaels has been part of the VRS family since 1999 and is currently Chief Financial Officer.
+She assumed the position of Executive Vice-President & Treasurer.
+Mary Anne Michaels has been part of the VRS family since 1999 and assumed the position of Chief Financial Officer.
 Gary Wulfson created an excavating business that works closely with the Railroad.
 Todd Wulfson became a CFA and co-owns a private investment advisory firm in Burlington.
 Robbie Filskov’s son (Harold’s grandson), Shane Filskov, became (and is currently) the General Manager, and is the fourth generation in his family to work in the industry.
 This new team would lead the Vermont Railway to its prosperous future.

 A RAIL SYSTEM FOR VERMONT